 - Baking powder and baking soda for lift

-- Cinnamon and pumpkin pie spice (feel free to just use one or the other if you prefer)
+- Cinnamon and pumpkin pie spice (feel free to just use one or the other or different spices if you prefer – any warm spices will do)

 - Just a bit of turbinado or granulated sugar for sprinkling over top (to get those bakery-style crunchy muffin tops!)